New U.S. mammogram guidelines stick with screening from age 50

 Some prominent physician groups welcomed the shift in the panel’s language after its abrupt change in screening recommendations in 2009, in which it recommended women should have mammograms every other year starting at age 50 rather than annual tests starting at age 40.

-Many groups including the American College of Obstetrics and Gynecology (ACOG) and the American College of Radiology recommend annual mammograms start at age 40.
+Many groups including the American College of Obstetricians and Gynecologists (ACOG) and the American College of Radiology recommend annual mammograms start at age 40.
 The American Cancer Society shares that view, but is reviewing its guidelines.

 The health panel’s updated recommendations are now “more closely in line with ACOG’s,” said Dr. John Jennings, ACOG president.
 Both groups recognize that the decision to screen women in their 40s is a personal one that reflects potential benefits of detecting cancer early and the harm of receiving a false positive, he said.